 While there have not been any reported cases of 5-HTP interaction with alcohol during the initial spike of serotonin, some medical professionals believe that it may be possible for alcohol combined with 5-HTP to raise a person’s risk of developing serotonin syndrome.

 Some research indicates that 5-HTP may be helpful in the treatment of alcoholism, as it raises serotonin levels over the long term while alcohol lowers them over the long term, after the initial spike.
 However, this research is mostly anecdotal and has not been formally accepted by the scientific community.

 Given the lack of scientific information available from medical research, avoid mixing alcohol and 5-HTP.
 There may be undiscovered interactions or possible complications that have not yet been uncovered, and without evidence to prove that it is safe, no one should mix these two substances.

-If you or a loved one are struggling with an addiction to alcohol, The Recovery Village is here to help you start recovery.
+If you or a loved one are struggling with alcohol abuse or addiction (also known as alcohol use disorder, The Recovery Village is here to help you start recovery.
 Reach out to one of our caring team members today to learn how The Recovery Village can help you.

 Uofmhealth.org.
 “5-HTP.”
 May 24, 2015.
 Accessed April 3, 2019.

 Gill, Kathryn & Amit, Z. “Serotonin Uptake Blockers and Voluntary Alcohol Consumption: A Review of Recent Studies.”
 Recent Developments in Alcoholism.
 2008.
 Accessed April 3, 2019.